RidleyB/sen/content/_characters/nina-reinhardt.md

   - element_title: "Eyes"
     element: ""

-excerpt: "A recent addition to the Reinhardts, Nina is the second wife to Friedrich, scion of their house.
+blurb: "A recent addition to the Reinhardts, Nina is the second wife to Friedrich, scion of their house.
 Together they begat Phineas, the new heir to the Reinhardt dynasty."
 ---

+{% include character-content.html %}